mit-acl/faster/Readme.md

 roslaunch faster faster.launch quad:=JA01
 ```

+The blue grid shown in Rviz is the unknown space and the orange one is the occupied-known space.
 Now you can click `Start` in the GUI, and then, in RVIZ, press `G` (or click the option `2D Nav Goal` on the top bar of RVIZ) and click any goal for the ground robot.